sirkon/ttgenlib/README.md

 # ttgenlib

-A library to simplify building table test generators for functions and methods, with a special care for parameters and/or fields being interfaces.
-Interface fields and parameters are to be given mocks generated with Google's mocken or another mock generator based on Google's gomock library.
+A framework to simplify building table test generators for functions and methods, with:

+* Customizable `context.Context` treatment.
+* Fields and function/method parameters are getting nice helpers to use mock objects for them.

+You only need to define your messages renderer (result err processing) and provide mock lookup.
+The standard lookup function will probably be sufficient for your needs at that.

+See [example](internal/cmd/example/example.go) for implementation details.